Ilweran/manage_network_namespaces/README.md

 -rw-r--r-- 1 root root   30 Sep 10 17:39 isp_as7
 cfg01-jump:/home/lab/ns#

-Each files must be named after the name of corresponding netns.
+Each file must be named after the name of corresponding netns.
 Each file contains lines that describe interfaces in the network namespace like the following:

 vlan.201 201 192.168.200.1/31